No. 9 UCLA women rout Cal State Fullerton 98-49 in opener

+LOS ANGELES (AP) — UCLA waited eight months to play basketball again.
+Then the ninth-ranked Bruin women had to wait another two days.

-LOS ANGELES (AP) — Charisma Osborne scored 31 points and No. 9 UCLA took control in a dominant first quarter, going on to beat Cal State Fullerton 98-49 on Friday in the teams’ season opener that was delayed two days.
+Charisma Osborne scored 31 points and UCLA took control in a dominant first quarter, going on to beat Cal State Fullerton 98-49 on Friday in the teams’ delayed season opener.

 The teams were supposed to meet Wednesday, but the game was called off after an 80-minute delay because the Titans’ COVID-19 test results hadn’t come back.
+UCLA athletic director Martin Jarmond approved paying $80 per person to test the Titans on Wednesday and again Friday, in addition to the Bruins, so the game could go on.

+“It’s going to be a challenge to get our games in,” Bruins coach Cori Close said.
+“It was really important that we were able to.”

 Michaela Onyenwere, a preseason AP All-America selection, added 22 points and Natalie Chou had 16 for the Bruins.
+They had been on campus since early morning Wednesday anticipating their first game.
+The team came out to warm up and then sat around waiting as the delay stretched longer and longer before the game was called.

+“We were definitely disappointed, but we definitely turned it around like we needed to,” Onyenwere said.
+“We handled it so well.
+We attacked the practice after learning we didn’t have a game.
+This year is all about adapting.”

 Amiee Book scored 20 points to lead the Titans, who were held to 34% field-goal shooting.
 They had 25 turnovers that led to 44 points by the Bruins.